ISISComputingGroup/ibex_developers_manual/backend_system/IOCs.md

     * [Some Design thoughts for a serial/Ethernet IOC](Some-Design-thoughts-for-a-serial-or-Ethernet-IOC)
     * [Creating an ISIS StreamDevice IOC](Creating-an-ISIS-StreamDevice-IOC)
     * [Creating an LvDCOM IOC](Creating-IOC-wrapper-VI)
 1. You can now flesh out your IOC to work.
 I would encourage you to do this in a TDD style (if not write the tests afterwards).
-Make sure you follow the [conventions listed on this page](IOCs#Conventions) Use:
+Make sure you use the conventions listed below.
+Use:
     * [IOC Testing framework](IOC-Testing-Framework)
     * [Emulating devices](Emulating-Devices)